How about that Bayes: Bayesian techniques and the simple pendulum

 \section{Introduction}

-Introductory physics textbooks teach that the period of a simple pendulum displaced by a small angle may be found by applying the approximation $\sin{\theta} \approx \theta$, which holds when $\theta$ is small.
-However, the period of a pendulum also depends on the initial angular displacement.
-Attempts to increase accuracy in approximations of the pendulum period have so far focused on more closely approximating the full non-analytic integral expression for the period so students in undergraduate laboratories can investigate the dependence of the period on initial angular displacement \cite{brazilapprox}.
-Only recently has the idea of model comparison and complexity been applied to the pendulum problem \cite{Modelcomparison}.
+Introductory physics courses commonly teach that the period of a simple pendulum displaced by a small angle $\theta$ may be found by applying the approximation $\sin(\theta) \approx \theta$.
+The period of a pendulum also depends on the initial angular displacement.
+Attempts to increase accuracy in approximations of the pendulum period have focused on more closely approximating the full non-analytic integral expression for the period so students in undergraduate laboratories can investigate the dependence of the period on initial angular displacement \cite{brazilapprox}.
+Recently, model comparison and complexity has been applied to the pendulum problem in the teaching laboratory \cite{Modelcomparison}.

-Guidance for the use of the small angle approximation in simple pendula has not previously been rigorously quantified using realistic uncertainties measured in teaching laboratories.
-Often, the only suggestion is that after $\sim 15^\circ$, the difference between $\sin{\theta}$ and $\theta$ in radians exceeds 1\% and the small angle approximation should no longer be used \cite{giancoli2016physics}.
-This does not take into account the variety of measurement uncertainties detailed in introductory physics laboratory materials or if more elaborate formulae are demanded by the data.
-This study demonstrates that students with both an exact and approximate analytical formula for the period of a pendulum could successfully use Bayesian tools to establish a preference between the two at moderate displacements.
-This can also be extended to the case of choosing between various more complex approximations.
-This study remedies a gap in the literature by quantitatively motivating more complex formula in teaching laboratories and will provide guidance to instructors and their students in restricting the initial angular displacement or employing a more complex formula (c.f. \cite{Hinrichsen_2020} for a recent review).
+Guidance for the use of the small angle approximation in simple pendula has not been rigorously quantified using realistic uncertainties.
+Often, the only suggestion is that after $\sim 15^\circ$ the difference between $\sin(\theta)$ and $\theta$ in radians exceeds 1\% and the small angle approximation should no longer be used \cite{giancoli2016physics}.
+This does not take into account measurement uncertainties found in a laboratory setting or if the data itself requires additional complexity in the form of more elaborate formulae; c.f. \cite{Hinrichsen_2020} for a recent review.
+This study demonstrates that students with both an exact and analytical formula for the period of a pendulum can successfully establish a quantitative preference between models at moderate displacements using Bayesian tools.
+This study remedies a gap in the literature by quantitatively motivating more complex formula in teaching laboratories via realistic measurements.